MicrosoftDocs/memdocs/memdocs/intune/protect/troubleshoot-pkcs-certificate-profiles.md

 #### Cause - Certificate enrollment policy server name

-This issue occurs if the computer that hosts the Intune PKCS Connector can't locate a certificate enrollment policy server.
+This issue occurs if the computer that hosts the Intune Certificate Connector can't locate a certificate enrollment policy server.

 **Resolution**:

-Manually configure the name of the certificate enrollment policy server on the computer that hosts the Intune PKCS Connector.
+Manually configure the name of the certificate enrollment policy server on the computer that hosts the Intune Certificate Connector.
 To configure the name, use the [Add-CertificateEnrollmentPolicyServer](/powershell/module/pkiclient/add-certificateenrollmentpolicyserver?view=win10-ps&preserve-view=true) PowerShell cmdlet.

 ### The submission is pending